amutawabh/subcription_management_system_FrontEnd/README.md

 4. As an employee, I want to add new client subscriptions with details such as name, contact info, start date, and expiration date.
 5. As an employee, I want to view a dashboard that displays all

 # Project Objectives

-1. Centralized Subscription Tracking: Input and manage all client subscriptions with details such as start and end dates.
+Centralized Subscription Tracking: Input and manage all client subscriptions with details such as start and end dates.

-2. Expiration Alerts: Display subscriptions nearing their expiration date in a dedicated dashboard to ensure timely renewal actions.
-3. Renewal Options: Allow users to renew client subscriptions either monthly or yearly and set the new expiration date accordingly.
-4. User Management: Grant administrators the ability to add, manage, and remove employees with access to the system.
+ser Management: Grant administrators the ability to add, manage, and remove employees with access to the system.

 # Pseudo Code

 ## Authentication

 function signup(username, password, role)
-Allow admins to add new employees. function signin(username, password)
+Allow admins to add new employees.

+function signin(username, password)
 Authenticate employees or admins and provide access to relevant features.

 ## Subscription Management

 function addSubscription(clientDetails, startDate, endDate) Add a new client subscription with required details. function editSubscription(subscriptionID, updatedDetails) Allow employees to update client subscription details (e.g., extend end date). function viewSubscriptions()
-Display all client subscriptions with filters for status (active, nearing expiration, expired).
+Display all client subscriptions with filters for status (active and inactive).

-# Renewal Management
-function renewSubscription(subscriptionID, renewalPeriod)
-Update the expiration date based on the renewal period (monthly/yearly).

-## Dashboard Features
-function getExpiringSubscriptions()
-Highlight subscriptions that are expiring within a defined period (e.g., 30 days). function filterSubscriptions(status)
-Allow filtering subscriptions by status (active, expired, nearing expiration).

 ## User Management

 function addUser(username, password, role)
 Admin can create new user accounts for employees. function deleteUser(userID)
 Admin can remove access for specific users.

+# ERD

+![alt text](/Plan/image.png)
+![alt text](/Plan/image-1.png)
+![alt text](/Plan/image-2.png)

 # Technologies Used
 Frontend: React (for creating user-friendly dashboards)
 Backend: Node.js, Express (for API development)
 Database: MongoDB (to store subscription and user data)

-# ERD

-![alt text](/Plan/image.png)
-![alt text](/Plan/image-1.png)
-![alt text](/Plan/image-2.png)

 # Next plan
 1. Add service name